JanssenProject/jans/docs/admin/install/vm-install/vm-requirements.md

 Ports 443, 80, and 22 must be accessible.

-## Setting Up Static IP Address
+## Static IP Address Configuration

 Janssen Server must be deployed on a server or VM with static IP address.

 ### Ubuntu

-Steps listed below show how to setup static IP address on an Ubuntu Server.
+Steps listed below show how to set up static IP address on an Ubuntu Server.

 #### Select the network interface